gfx/dart-shooting/README.md

 #RUN

-Download shooting.zip from http://nmi.jp/archives/386,
+This software requires images, which the distribution doesn't include.

-and extract its contents to `dart-shooting/shooting/` so that shootng.dart can refer images such as `dart-shooting/shooting/img/my.png`.
+To run this game, please download shooting.zip from http://nmi.jp/archives/386, and extract its contents to`dart-shooting/shooting/` so that shootng.dart can refer images such as `dart-shooting/shooting/img/my.png`.

 And then open shooting.html with your browser.